 Go to the certificates section of the development portal and click the

 + button to create a new certificate.
 Note, if you're renewing you should see your old certificate there if it hasn't expired already.
-Certificates cannot be renewed, so new ones must be created to replace the old ones).
+Certificates cannot be renewed, so new ones must be created to replace the old ones.)

 (Skip if renewing:) You will be presented with a list of certificate types you can create.
 Under Production, you want to select the Pass Type ID Certificate.
 Press Continue.

 (Skip if renewing:) You will be promted to select a Pass Type ID for your Pass Certificate.
 Select the Pass Type ID created above and press Continue.

 You will be presented with instructions for creating a CSR file.
 Hopefully you're on a mac because if you're not, we're not sure what happens at this point.
 If you don't have a mac, contact us and we can do this for you.
 Follow the instructions to create your CSR file.